webfactory/webfactory-visibility-filter-bundle/README.md

             visibility: Webfactory\VisibilityFilterBundle\Filter\StrategyConsideringSQLFilter
 ```

-Important: The YAML key of the filter needs to be the same as the constant `StrategyConsideringSQLFilter::NAME` (`'visibility'`),
-otherwise the filter won't be activated on requests.
+Important: The YAML key of the filter needs to `visibility`, otherwise the filter won't be activated on requests.

 ## Configuring the visibility column